Pratyay360/whatsapp-analysis/ReadMe.md

 - 📏 **Message Pattern Insights**: Analyze message length distributions and response times.
 - 🚀 **Conversation Dynamics**: Find out who initiates conversations most often.
 - 🔗 **URL Tracking**: Analyze shared domains and link statistics.
-- 📄 **Exportable Reports**: Easily download or copy comprehensive analysis summaries.
+- 📄 **Exportable PDF Reports**: Download comprehensive analysis summaries as PDF files.
+- 🗂️ **Multi-file ZIP Support**: If you upload a ZIP with multiple .txt files, you can select which chat to analyze.

 ## 📸 Screenshots
 *(Placeholder: Add a few screenshots of the application in action here to showcase its features and UI.)*